logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

 ### Step 1.2: Creating a custom role for Hopsworks.ai

 Proceed to the Azure Portal and open either a *Subscription* or *Resource Group* that you want to use for Hopsworks.ai.
+Click on *Access control (IAM)*
 Select *Add* and choose *Add custom role*.

 !!! note